Events Grid Setup¶

 - Parent - This relates to Combined Events, such as heptathlon.
 See the section below.
 Leave blank if not doing a combined event.

 - Entries - This is just a simple count to see how many entries you have in a given event.
 Click the green "Count Entries" button for it to calculate.

-Note: If you want to make sure your events are in chronological order but you are not sure of your final timetable, then just list them simply 1, 2, 3 etc. Once you timetable is finalised, click the RENUMBER EVENTS button.
+If you want to make sure your events are in chronological order but you are not sure of your final timetable, then give event IDs in order, simply 1, 2, 3, etc. Once your timetable is finalised, click the RENUMBER EVENTS button.

 Click SAVE when done.

 You need to complete the "parent" column.
 Please complete it as per the image below.

 As you can see the Decathlon has been given event "Num" 11.
 In the Parent column, for all events (10 in this instance) that belong to your master event (Decathlon), type the event number you gave to the master event (decathlon: 11).